krzysztof-gzocha/searcher/docs/class/query-criteria.rst

 Ok, we have criteria for one fields, but what if having more makes more sense?
 Well, nothing is gonna stop you to do it!
 Lets assume that you still want to query your *abstract database* of people by theirs age, but you do not want specific age, but rather age range.
 Nothing is simpler!
 We just need to create criteria with minimum and maximum age, so let's do that!
-We are still *filtering* people by 1 *filter*, so keeping two fields in single ``QueryCriteria`` makes sense, but you should keep your ``QueryCriteria`` as small as possible.
+We are still *filtering* people by 1 *filter*, so keeping two fields in single ``Criteria`` makes sense, but you should keep your ``Criteria`` as small as possible.
 It should be readable and naming used inside should be obvious.

 .. code-block:: php

-    use \KGzocha\Searcher\QueryCriteria\QueryCriteriaInterface;
+    use \KGzocha\Searcher\Criteria\CriteriaInterface;

-    class AgeRangeQueryCriteria implements QueryCriteriaInterface
+    class AgeRangeCriteria implements CriteriaInterface
     {
         private $minimumAge;
         private $maximumAge;